 Two years after the election of America's first African American president, Michelle Alexander published The New Jim Crow: Mass Incarceration in the Age of Colorblindness.
-While many considered Barack Obama's election evidence that America has finally moved past race, Alexander wrote that America “need(s) a radical restructuring of our economy and our society in order to ensure that poor people of all colors gain equal access to opportunity, jobs, housing, and healthcare”.
-During a law career focused on civil rights advocacy and anti-discrimination cases, Alexander came to the conclusion that, as a result of mass incarceration, huge numbers of African American men "are permanently locked into an inferior, second-class status, or caste, by law and custom".
+While many considered Barack Obama's election evidence that America had finally moved past race, Alexander wrote that America needs "a radical restructuring of our economy and our society in order to ensure that poor people of all colors gain equal access to opportunity, jobs, housing, and healthcare."
+During a law career focused on civil rights advocacy and anti-discrimination cases, Alexander had come to the conclusion that, as a result of mass incarceration, huge numbers of African American men "are permanently locked into an inferior, second-class status, or caste, by law and custom".

-Alexander calls the devastating impact that the War on Drugs has inflicted on African American families, “the new Jim Crow" because, she believes, its policies target black men and institutionalize discrimination, as was the case during the segregationist Jim Crow laws enacted in the US between 1876 and 1965.
+Alexander calls the devastating impact that the War on Drugs has inflicted on African American families "the new Jim Crow" because its policies target Black men and institutionalize discrimination, as was the case during the segregationist Jim Crow laws enacted in the United States between 1877 and 1965.
 The enforcers of the drug laws, she says, claim that it has nothing to do with racism because the mass imprisonments are legal not racial.
 However, Alexander provides evidence to show that many laws that imprison people of color are not enforced to the same degree in white communities.

 These obstacles create a system that, according to Alexander, "seems designed to send folks back to prison, which is what, in fact, happens the vast majority of the time."

-In 2005, Michelle Alexander moved to Ohio, where she is a law professor at Ohio State University.
-She lives with her husband and their three children.
-Since publishing The New Jim Crow, she has traveled the United States, speaking at churches, schools, universities, nonprofits, and professional groups, inspiring citizens to take action against mass incarceration.
+As of late 2020, Alexander is a visiting professor at Union Theological Seminary in New York City and writes opinion columns for The New York Times.
+She travels the country, speaking at churches, schools, universities, nonprofits, and professional groups, inspiring citizens to take action against mass incarceration.